Quick Links to MYC National Communications on Pornography:

 June 15th, 2017 – Final Report on Pornography Motion M-47 & Next Steps We Can Take

 Throughout recent decades, pornography has become a much more common unhealthy, damaging, and addictive issue for people of all ages.
-With the rise of internet-use in recent years, access to pornography has become as easy as a few clicks of a computer mouse and men, women, and children have become increasingly affected by pornography and the violent sexual images portrayed.
+With the rise of internet-use in recent years, access to pornography has become as easy as a few clicks of a computer mouse.
+As a result, men, women, and children have become increasingly affected by pornography and the violent sexual images portrayed.

 According to Member of Parliament Arnold Viersen, “Violent and degrading sexually explicit material, in which the majority of violence is directed at women, is easily accessible to anyone with an access to the internet, without restriction.
 As the medical community has discovered, this is having a significant harmful impact on the mental, emotional and sexual health of children, women and men.”